chomupashchuk/delete-file-home-assistant/README.md

 # Delete files in Home Assistant
 Delete file service for Home Assistant.
 For example delete snapshots.
+Warnings are logged for deleted files for observability.

 ## WARNINGS
 - **All files are case sensitive.**